 ⟶ Via digital programming, we promote the visibility of Black women printmakers from an emic perspective.

 ⟶ Our members expand their skill level through varied professional development classes and support groups within the organization.

 ⟶ We encourage agency and assist novice printmakers with introductory supplies and mentorship to explore printmaking and ensure a future within the discipline of printmaking.

 ⟶ We pay homage to the Black women printmakers who came before us and share their scholarship, so that they are not hidden and their praxis is expanded through present and future Black women printmakers.

-Black Women of Print is pending a 501(c)(3) nonprofit organization status; currently, all donations are not 100% tax-deductible, yet it supports our mission to promote the visibility of Mid-Career and Established Black women printmakers, via accessible educational outreach, to create an equitable future within the discipline of printmaking.
+Black Women of Print is not a 501(c)(3) nonprofit organization; all donations are not 100% tax-deductible, yet it supports our mission to promote the visibility of Mid-Career and Established Black women printmakers, via accessible educational outreach, to create an equitable future within the discipline of printmaking.